Glue42/core/packages/ng/README.md

 The service has the following methods:
 - `this.glueStore.ready()` - returns an observable.
 If you subscribe, you will be notified when Glue initializes.
 If the initialization fails, you will get an object with an `error` property, otherwise the object will be empty.
 This is particularly useful, if you set `.forRoot({ holdInit: false })`, because you need to make sure glue is ready to be used, before accessing any of the APIs.
 - `this.glueStore.initError` - returns an error object of `undefined`.
 This will hold the glue factory initiation error object, if any.
-- `this.glueStore.glueWeb` - returns a **Glue42 Web API** object.
-If you are building a **Glue42 Core** application, you should use this object.
-What's more, even if you run your application in Glue42 Enterprise, it will function as expected without code change and without rebuild.
-- `this.glueStore.glue` - return either a **Glue42 Web API** or **Glue42 Enterprise API** object, depending on the provided factory function and execution environment (Glue Desktop or a browser).
-If you are building an app, which supports two operational modes - Glue42 Enterprise and Glue42 Core, then you should use this object, check in which environment you are running and cast it to the appropriate type.
+- `this.glueStore.glue` - returns either a **Glue42 Web API** or **Glue42 Enterprise API** object, depending on the execution environment (Glue Desktop or a browser).
+If needed, it is up to the developer to cast the returned object to either `Glue42.Glue` or `Glue42Web.API`.
-- `this.glueStore.glueDesktop` - returns a **Glue42 Enterprise API** object.
-You should use this object, if you are building a **Glue42 Enterprise** application.
-If your app was initialized with the Glue42 Web factory, then this will throw an error alerting you that you have initialized Glue42 Web instead.

 ## Recommended usage